BMO eclipse rise Visa Card review

 How to earn BMO rewards points on BMO eclipse rise Visa Card

-Like a bunch of the other daily driver cards (I’m looking at you, Scotia Scene cards), the best way to earn points on the eclipse rise is spending frequently in the 5x categories of groceries, dining and takeout.
+Like a bunch of the other daily driver cards (I’m looking at you, Scotiabank Scene cards), the best way to earn points on the eclipse rise is spending frequently in the 5x categories of groceries, dining and takeout.
 This is somewhat disingenuous because, as I mentioned above, that multiplier only applies to every $2 spent, effectively nerfing it.

 There’s other ways to earn though, including the nifty deal of 2,500 bonus points for paying off your balance on time, every time for the first year you have it.
 Plus, another 2,500 points if you cash in 12,000 points within your year to pay down your balance.